With more than

 access to many amenities within easy walking distance, many cruising

-boaters consider this spot a must to tie up to.
+boaters consider this spot a must to visit!

 also lays claim to the highest Liftlock in the world.
 Having recently